 Let it be known: ya girl loves a good cup of coffee.
 Over the years my taste for coffee has grown exponentially.
 Not only do I find myself wanting to try different roasts and blends, but I often have to refrain from having more than 1-2 cups a day!
+If I see a coffee shop, I am straight in it!
 If your passion for coffee is as big as mine, then you may want to consider the opportunity to buy coffee beans uk and starting producing some of your own fantastic coffee for your morning wake-up.
 This passion for a good brew that I have has led me to this new series on the blog called Current Coffee Cravings.
 I know that there are some die-hard coffee lovers out there who will appreciate this series (or at least I hope so).
 So, each month I will be sharing a favorite brew from various brands.
 This month we are visiting the mecca, Starbucks, where we will be sipping on the Cold Foam Cascara Cold Brew.

 I have some really great friends.
 In fact, I owe my current obsession with the Starbucks Cold Foam Cascara Cold Brew to a dear friend of mine who surprised me with one during a lunch date a few weeks back.
 I was a bit hesitant when he placed the coffees down on the table because they looked like a dark roast which isn’t typically my first choice.
+I would much rather stick with a cappuccino or a latte if I’m being honest.
+My friend told me that if that was the case, then I should have a look at somewhere like www.thefullmooncafe.com to see what other things I could try and read up on.
+But this was unknown territory for me.
 I immediately started looking around for Stevia, but he promised me I wouldn’t need it.
 I should mention that the coffee my dear friend handed me was actually the Cold Foam Cascara Nitro, but Starbucks was kind enough to provide the same drink with their cold brew which pleases an ice lover like myself.
 The moment I took my first sip, I was hooked.
 I couldn’t believe that I didn’t need to alter the order in any way.
 It was just sweet enough (which isn’t too sweet) and had such a smooth taste.
 I am pretty sure I have had one at least 1-2 times a week since.
 I’m also quite excited because he recently found another cold brew coffee review on https://greatcoffeebrewers.com/bulletproof-brain-octane-cold-brew-coffee/, so I’m thinking I might try that pretty soon to see if my cold brew obsession can continue to grow!

 After the coffee beans are extracted from the cherries, there is a pulped dry layer of skin that remains.
 This residue skin is referred to as cascara.
 Cascara is actually one of those hybrids of tea and coffee (it can be used for either) and unlike the coffee bean itself, has a level of sweetness to it.
 Cascara, which used to be discarded after the collection of the coffee bean, is now being used to create unique coffee/tea flavors like the one here.
 The cascara is commonly dried out before being shipped and then steeped in hot water before being used.